MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/msiexe/the-app-certification-process.md

 The amount of time this test takes varies depending on how complex your app is, how much visual content it has, and how many apps have been submitted recently.
 Be sure to provide any info that testers should be aware of in the notes for certification section.

-After the certification process is complete, you'll get a certification report through email telling you whether your app passed certification.
-If it did not pass, the report will indicate which test failed or which policy was not met.
+After the certification process is complete and if it did not pass, you will receive an email with a report that will indicate which test failed or which policy was not met.
 After you fix the problem, you can create a new submission for your app to start the certification process again.

+>[!IMPORTANT]
+> Your app's content should comply with the Microsoft Store [Content Policies](https://docs.microsoft.com/windows/uwp/publish/store-policies#content-policies) and will be tested in accordance to this.
+It is highly recommended that you understand these policies prior to submitting your app

 ## Publishing

 Your app will be published once it has been certified.
 Once this phase has begun, you can no longer cancel your submission.

-## In the Store

-After successfully going through the steps above, the submission's status will change from **Publishing** to **In the Store**.
-Your submission will then be available in the Microsoft Store for customers to download.

 We also conduct spot checks of apps after they've been published so we can identify potential problems and ensure that your app complies with all the  [Microsoft Store Policies](/legal/windows/agreements/store-policies).
 If we find any problems, you'll be notified about the issue and how to fix it, if applicable, or if it has been removed from the Microsoft Store.